gramineproject/graphene/CONTRIBUTING.rst

 First off, thank you for your interest in contributing to Graphene!

-In general, code contributions should be submitted to the Graphene project using a |nbsp| pull request.
+In general, code contributions should be submitted to the Graphene project using a |nbsp| `pull request <https://github.com/oscarlab/graphene/pulls>`__.

 Reporting Bugs
 --------------